damassi/agent-chat-cli-python/README.md

 # Agent Chat CLI

-This is a less feature-rich Python version of [agent-chat-cli](https://github.com/damassi/agent-chat-cli), which uses the [claude-agent-sdk](https://github.com/anthropics/claude-agent-sdk-python) under the hood.
+This is the Python version of [agent-chat-cli](https://github.com/damassi/agent-chat-cli), which uses the [claude-agent-sdk](https://github.com/anthropics/claude-agent-sdk-python) under the hood.
 Terminal UI is built on top of the very impressive [Textual](https://textual.textualize.io/).

 https://github.com/user-attachments/assets/66a1d462-e51a-419f-80f3-fa69ee60db9c

 ## Why?

-This tool is for those who want slightly more control over their MCP servers via configurable system prompts, and a minimal terminal-based MCP form factor for interaction.
-Many more things are possible thanks to the Claude Agent SDK, but the main purpose, at least for me, is a simple, humble and performant MCP interface to whatever tools I typically use day-to-day.
+This tool is for those who want slightly more behavioral control over their MCP servers via configurable system prompts, and a minimal terminal-based MCP form factor for interaction.

+Many different things are possible here thanks to the underlying Claude Agent SDK -- think of this as a light-weight `claude-code` -- but the main purpose, at least for me, is a simple and performant MCP interface to whatever tools I typically use day-to-day, something that lives outside of an editor or `claude` itself.

-> Note: The Python version is visually sturdier than the Node.js version.
-No more crazy terminal flashing like in Claude Code!
+> **Note**: The Python/Textual version is visually sturdier than the Node.js/React Ink version.
+No more crazy Node.js terminal jank in long-running sessions!

 ## Setup